Investing in Electric Vehicle Stocks and Companies

 Investing in Fuel Cells

-One alternative to traditional plug-in electric vehicles is fuel cells with use only hydrogen and oxygen to generate cheap and clean electricity with the only byproduct being pure water.
+One alternative to traditional plug-in electric vehicles is fuel cells which use only hydrogen and oxygen to generate cheap and clean electricity with the only byproduct being pure water.
 Unfortunately, the technology hasn’t been able to achieve much traction, something we first noted in a 2015 article titled “The Poor Performance of Fuel Cell Stocks“.
 Today, things haven’t improved much.
 If you want to read more about fuel cell stocks, check out our recently published Guide to Investing in Fuel Cell Stocks.

 Investing in Electric Vehicle Charging